-Bluefin tuna are known to spawn only in the Sea of Japan, the East China Sea, and off the Pacific coast of Japan (Bayliff 1994; Schaefer 2001; Tanaka, et al. 2020), with most larvae collected where SST are 24-28 °C (Ohshimo, et al. 2017).
-Fish spawning in the Sea of Japan are 3-8 years old, while in the East China Sea they are typically 8 years of age or older (Okochi, et al. 2016; Shimose, et al. 2009).
-Batch fecundity increased with FL; and preliminary estimates of spawning frequency between batches ranged from 2 to 4.5 days based on analysis of postovulatory follicles (Chen, et al. 2006).
+Bluefin tuna are known to spawn only in the Sea of Japan, the East China Sea, and off the Pacific coast of Japan (Bayliff 1994; Schaefer 2001; Tanaka et al. 2020), with most larvae collected where SST are 24-28°C (Ohshimo et al. 2017).
+Fish spawning in the Sea of Japan are 3-8 years old, while in the East China Sea they are typically 8 years of age or older (Okochi et al. 2016; Shimose et al. 2009).
+Batch fecundity increased with fork length; and preliminary estimates of spawning frequency between batches ranged 2-4.5 days based on analysis of postovulatory follicles (Chen et al. 2006).

-3.3.6 Essential Fish Habitat for Pacific Bluefin Tuna
+2.3.6 Essential Fish Habitat for Northern Bluefin Tuna (Figure 6b)

-Pacific bluefin tuna EFH is defined using a combination of data sources provided in the previous sections as well as expert opinion (Figure 6b).
-Pacific bluefin tuna EFH includes the entire U.S. West Coast EEZ seaward of the 12 m depth contour.
-While Pacific bluefin tuna may occur in shallow water <12 m, they occur primarily in deeper waters and these shallow regions including bays and estuaries are not considered essential.
-The high productivity and presence of diverse fish, squid, and crustacean species make the California Current a suitable habitat for feeding and growth to maturity for juvenile Pacific bluefin tuna.
+Here the EFH is defined using a combination of data sources provided in the previous sections on northern bluefin tuna (i.e., 2.3.1-2.3.5) as well as expert opinion.
+The EFH for bluefin tuna includes the entire U.S. West Coast EEZ seaward of the 12 m depth contour.
+While northern bluefin tuna may occur in shallow water <12 m, they occur primarily in deeper waters and these shallow regions including bays and estuaries are not considered essential.
+The high productivity and presence of diverse fish, squid and crustacean species make the California Current a suitable habitat for feeding and growth to maturity for juvenile bluefin tuna.

-- Eggs and Larvae: No habitat within the U.S. West Coast EEZ. - Juvenile and Adult (>50 cm FL): Oceanic, epipelagic waters from the U.S.-Mexico border north to the U.S.-Canada border, and westward to the 200 nm EEZ boundary.
-Major prey of Pacific bluefin across sizes in our region are the northern anchovy, Pacific sardine, Pacific mackerel, jumbo squid, midwater eelpout, Pacific saury, squid, and pelagic red crab.
+- Eggs and Larvae: No habitat within the U.S. West Coast EEZ. - Juvenile and Adult (>50 cm FL): Oceanic, epipelagic waters from the U.S.-Mexico EEZ border north to U.S.-Canada border, and westward to the outer edge of the EEZ boundary.
+Major prey of bluefin across sizes in our region are the northern anchovy, Pacific sardine, Pacific Mackerel, jumbo squid, Midwater eelpout, Pacific Saury, squid, and pelagic red crab.
 Overall, this is a highly opportunistic predator that can exploit a broad range of available prey species across habitats.
-In a study in the Eastern Pacific Ocean using gonad histology none of the females were mature although a few males were considered mature (Dewar, et al. 2022).
+In a study in the eastern Pacific Ocean using gonad histology none of the females were mature although a few males were considered mature (Dewar et al 2022).
 Thus, males would be considered adults whereas the females of the same size would not.
 Regardless, from the perspective of EFH, they share the same habitat, and separation by life history stage is not useful.

-3.4 Skipjack Tuna (Katsuwonus pelamis)
+2.4 Skipjack Tuna (Katsuwonus pelamis)

 Skipjack (Katsuwonus pelamis) occur in epipelagic and oceanic regions from tropical to warm temperate waters of all oceans (Figure 7a).
-In the Western Pacific, its habitat is bounded by the 15 °C isotherm or roughly between 45° N and S. In the Eastern Pacific, this range is more restricted due to the basin-wide current regime, which brings cooler water closer to the equator.
-In the Eastern Pacific Ocean, east of about 145 ° W, their range extends to around 30° N and 25° S seasonally.
-The bulk of skipjack tuna biomass, however, occurs within 10° of latitude from the equator (Moore, et al. 2020).
-While during El Niño events, skipjack have been found as far north as 50° N along the U.S. West Coast (IATTC 2001; PFMC 1999) they are more commonly landed in the SCB where fish between 40-60 cm FL dominate landings (92%).
+In the western Pacific, its habitat is bounded by the 15°C isotherm or roughly between 45° N and S. In the eastern Pacific this range is more restricted due to the basin-wide current regime, which brings cooler water closer to the equator.
+In the EPO, east of about 145°W, their range extends to around 30° N and 25° S seasonally.
+The bulk of skipjack tuna biomass, however, occurs within 10° of latitude from the equator (Fig. 1) (Moore et al 2020).
+While during El Niño events, skipjack have been found as far north as 50° N along the U.S. West Coast (IATTC 2001b; PFMC 1999) they are more commonly landed in the SCB where fish between 40-60 cm FL dominate landings (92%).